harishvc/challenges/Data-Structure-Algorithms-Concepts-Notes.md

 * left sub-tree elements are less than root
 * right sub-tree elements are greater than root
 * each node should satisfy this property
-* <quote>The definition of BST is that it is a ordered set, thus duplicates are not allowed to be inserted.
+* The definition of BST can <bold>vary with respect to equality</bold>.
+Duplicates are not allowed by some definition.
-  This is usually due to more complex structures being built atop the BST.
-Depending on the desired behavior, you may want to throw an exception, error or silently ignore when duplicates are inserted.
-However, depending on your comparison function you can store duplicates on the left or right subtree, but remember to keep your traversals and insertion sides consistent.</quote>
+  In others, duplicate values will be on right or can be on eith side, <bold>clarify with your interviewer.</bold>
 * Compare BST vs Dictionary
     * BST finds elements closest to (not necessarily equal to) some arbitrary key value
     * BST iterates through the contents in sorted order (in-order traversal)